guotong1988/guotong1988.github.io/core_research/_posts/2024-02-01-auto-re-label.md

 \cite{ref9} presents a human/machine learning method for cleaning training data of label noise when an alternate, high confidence labeling source is available.
 \cite{ref10} described a grammatical error annotation toolkit designed to automatically annotate parallel error correction data with explicit edit spans and error type information.
 \cite{ref11} uses a novel algorithm termed adaptive voting noise correction to precisely identify and correct the potential noisy labels.
+\cite{ref12} proposes a novel algorithm that corrects the labels based on the noisy classifier prediction.

+Our method is different from the above works.
+We first verify that human re-labeling can improve the dataset quality.
+Then we propose our method that can automatically do the re-labeling without human annotation.

 ### 7. Conclusion